What is an electronic signature?

 Federal legislation in Canada (PIPEDA) creates specific technical requirements for establishing a “secure electronic signature.”
 A “secure electronic signature” is only required under PIPEDA in relation to specific types of documents, such as statements made under oath, statements declaring/certifying the truth of information and documents that must be witnessed.
 These requirements can be used as guidance on factors that may be considered to ensure an enforceable electronic signature.
 That said, they may be stricter than what is required in many circumstances.

-HR Best Practices: With the exception of the province of Alberta, all provincial and territorial legislation provide the possibility of using an electronic signature solution for employment agreements, as well as other HR-related documents.
+HR Best Practices: Provincial and territorial legislation provide the possibility of using an electronic signature solution for employment agreements, as well as other HR-related documents.